 Our 3 year old program is designed to provide children with a nurturing, caring environment where they feel safe to continue to learn and grow as individuals.
 By examining the child's own world, including nature, the seasons, the community, the family and so forth, children become aware of themselves and others around them.
-The program of educational play experiences includes: circle time, music, story time, snack time, arts and crafts, centers, and indoor/outdoor play.
+The program of educational play experiences includes: group meeting time, music and movement, story time/read alouds, snack time, art and creative expression, centers/interest areas, and indoor/outdoor play.